Luexa/SpawnLevel/README.md

 ## Spawn Levels

-Towns can configure their spawn level using the command `/t set spawnlevel <level>`, whereas nations can configure their spawn level using the command `/n set spawnlevel <level>`.
+Towns can configure their spawn level using the command `/t spawnlevel <level>`, whereas nations can configure their spawn level using the command `/n spawnlevel <level>`.

 | Spawn Level | Description |
 | ----------- | ----------- |